 - Comparing and evaluating the power of earning the organization’s profit.
 Presentation of the balance sheet, income statement, and financial details for future estimates.

 - Providing information about all those activities of the organization

-- Which reflects the fulfillment of the organization’s social responsibility. which means informing the work done by the institution to increase social welfare.
+- This reflects the fulfillment of the organization’s social responsibility.
+Which means informing the work done by the institution to increase social welfare.